 Grant Holicky 01:51

-All right, we paste episode.
+All right, wheat paste episode.
 Yeah, I’m in.

 Rob Pickels 01:58

-Coaches, we have a new guide for you at fast talk labs.com called how to grow your coaching business.
-In this free downloadable playbook coach Phillip hatzes explores how coaches like you can grow profits, create opportunities and reach your growth goals no matter how big or small, visit Bastok labs.com.
-Now to get this free download.
-Alright, Trevor, what
+Coaches, we have a new guide for you at fasttalklabs.com called “How To Grow Your Coaching Business”.
+In this free downloadable playbook, Coach Phillip Hatzes explores how coaches like you can grow profits, create opportunities and reach your growth goals – no matter how big or small!
+Visit fasttalklabs.com now to get this free download.
+Alright, Trevor, what are we doing today?

 Trevor Connor 02:25

-do we do?
-Okay, as you can tell, we’re doing something a little bit different.
-Today, we’re off to a ripping start.
-I’m just not going to qualify it at all.
-But there’s a lot of different topics that we have brought up as potential episodes that just couldn’t hold their own as an episode, either there wasn’t enough to talk about or there wasn’t a ton of science that we could provide, to really give a thorough covering of the topic.
-But some of these we thought were really interesting, we would like to discuss so we’re trying a new type of episode here, or we’re taking a few of these things that we said, can’t do a full episode on it.
-But we’re going to discuss them, we’re going to take 10 minutes for each talk a little bit about if there’s any science that we’re aware of, but mostly talk as three coaches, or physiologists and what are our experiences with these different topics and hopefully still be able to give some good information.
-But think of these as little episode edits, little short versions of some interesting topics that we’re just going to cover quickly.
+Okay, as you can tell, we’re doing something a little bit different today, we’re off to a… start – I’m just not going to qualify it at all – but there’s a lot of different topics that we have brought up as potential episodes that just couldn’t hold their own as an episode, either there wasn’t enough to talk about or there wasn’t a ton of science that we could provide to really give a thorough covering of the topic.
+But some of these we thought were really interesting, we would like to discuss so we’re trying a new type of episode here, where we’re taking a few of these things that we said ” uh, can’t do a full episode on it” but we’re going to discuss them, we’re going to take 10 minutes for each, talk a little bit about if there’s any science that we’re aware of, but mostly talk as three coaches, or physiologists and what are our experiences with these different topics and hopefully still be able to give some good information but think of these as little episode-ettes, little short versions of some interesting topics that we’re just going to cover quickly.

 Trevor Connor 04:08